ailisc97/Milestone_Project_2/README.md

 ### User stories
 #### First Time Visitor Goals
+* As a First Time user,I want to easily and quickly navigate the website to play the Pong Game.
+* As a First Time user, I want to easily and quickly navigate the website to send my Ping Pong Scores.
+* As a First Time user, I want to access the Social Media links.
-* As a First Time user,
+* As a First Time user, I want to where the website was made.

 #### Returning Visitor Goals
+* As a Returning User, I want to know how to contact the makers of the game.
-* As a Returning user,
+* As a Returning user, I want to keep inputting my scores into the form, to recieve stickers.

 #### Frequent Visitor Goals
+* As a Frequent user, I want to get better and better at playing the game so my score can increase.
-* As a Frequent user,
+* As a Frequent user, I want to keep inputting my scores into the form, to recieve stickers.

 ### Structure
 All Pages will have a Navigation bar (using Bootstrap) at the top of the Webpage that allows the User to easily navigate between the different pages of the site.
-The Navigation bar is collapsable into a hamburger menu on a Mobile device, this will help maximise the space.
 The purpose of this is to fulfill user story:
+> As a First Time user, I want to easily and quickly navigate the website to send my Ping Pong Scores.

+The Home Page will contain the Ping Pong Game.
+The purpose of this is to fulfill user story:
+> As a First Time user,I want to easily and quickly navigate the website to play the Pong Game.
+> As a Frequent user, I want to get better and better at playing the game so my score can increase.

+In the Footer there will be links to find the Social Media pages.
+> As a First Time user, I want to access the Social Media links.

+The Footer will also inform the user when and where the website was made.
+>As a First Time user, I want to where the website was made.

+The Footer will have contact information for the user to get in touch with the game developers.
+> As a Returning User, I want to know how to contact the makers of the game.

+The contact page will allow users to tell the people who made the website what score they got, and if they are in with a chance of winning sticker.
-> As a First Time user, I want to view the website and content clearly on my mobile device.
+> As a First Time user, I want to easily and quickly navigate the website to send my Ping Pong Scores.
+> As a Returning user, I want to keep inputting my scores into the form, to recieve stickers.
+> As a Frequent user, I want to keep inputting my scores into the form, to recieve stickers.

 ### Design
 #### Colour Scheme

 ![Colours](assets/images/)
-The main colour used is Grey (#73BA9B).
+The main colour used is Grey (#grey).

 ####  Typography
 The font on the website is **Roboto**.
 This font was off Google Fonts.